coop152/obsidian-vaults/Year 3/Algorithms and Complexity/Network Flow.md

 Consider a computer network modelled by a digraph $G$.
 Each vertex represents a computer, each edge represents a one-way communication channel from one computer to another, and the weight of each edge represents the *bandwidth* of that channel (i.e. the maximum number of bytes that can be sent along that channel per second.)
-Suppose we want to send a high-bandwidth stream
+Suppose we want to send a high-bandwidth stream of data from some computer $s$ to some computer $t$, even higher bandwidth than the highest bandwidth single link in the network.
+This might seem impossible at first, but it may be possible by splitting our stream into packets and routing these packets through multiple paths in the network.